 12) Make a study schedule

-Draw up a schedule and decide how much time you will spend studying each subject, including reading your notes and additional material.
+Draw a schedule and decide how much time you will spend studying each subject, including reading your notes and additional material.

 Suppose you do not have a specific time to review.
 Try to plan it into your daily routine.
 Make sure to take breaks and reward yourself for completing specific goals.